diegopacheco/diegopacheco-architecture-library/src/epilogue/GLOSSARY.md

 **Full Text Search**
 A search capability like OpenSearch or Elasticsearch for searching large product catalogs.

+## G

+**Gatekeeping**
+An anti-pattern where architects act as bottlenecks by requiring approval for all decisions, reducing team autonomy and slowing delivery.

+**Guard-rails**
+Safety mechanisms put in place to allow experimentation and testing in production while minimizing risk to users and systems.

 ## I

+**Implicit Contract**
+The hidden expectations and assumptions in API contracts that aren't explicitly documented but can break integration when changed.

+**Internal Shared Libraries**
+Reusable code libraries developed and maintained within an organization to promote consistency and reduce duplication across projects.

 **Identity and Access Management (IAM)**
 A comprehensive system for managing user identities and controlling access to resources across an organization.